mauricekorf/CarefullyCausal/README.md

 ##### Overall Study Interpretation

-Besides all the information about the causal assumptions you can find in the saved output object, you can also find an overall interpretation of the study in the saved output.
+Besides all the information about the causal assumptions that you can find in the saved output object, you can also find an overall interpretation of the study.
 It is by no means a replacement of actually interpreting all the assumptions and the effect estimates thoroughly.
 However, the goal is to provide you with a template to show what an interpretation of a causal study should include and discuss.
 In practice, you should of course be more elaborate on the assumptions but this template briefly summarises and highlights the key components that the researcher should consider when providing a causal interpretation.